jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 Yocto is a set of tools for building a custom embedded Linux distribution.
 The systems are usually targeted for a particular application like a commercial product.

-Yocto uses what it calls **meta-layers** to define the configuration for a system build.
+Yocto uses **meta-layers** to define the configuration for a system build.
 Within each meta-layer are recipes, classes and configuration files that support the primary build tool, a python framework called **bitbake**.

 I have a custom Yocto layer for the Duoveros called [meta-duovero][meta-duovero].
 I am not using the Gumstix Yocto meta-layer.